-Replace the first sentence in Section 1.08 with the following:
+Replace Section 1.08 with:

 1-1.09 FREEZE-THAW AREAS

 Freeze-thaw areas are areas of the State where freeze-thaw cycles and heavy salting frequently occur.
 A project is in a freeze-thaw area if the project is specified in the special provisions to be in a freeze-thaw area.